-Additionally, the bill provides immunity for certain media personnel, including owners and operators of newspapers and broadcasting stations, from liability for defamatory statements made by others, provided they exercise due care to prevent such publications.
-It also introduces a provision that if a defamatory statement is published online without knowledge of its falsity, and the publisher fails to remove it after being notified of its falsehood, the continued presence of the statement will be treated as a new publication for the purposes of the statute of limitations.
+Additionally, the bill provides immunity for certain media outlets, including newspapers and broadcasting stations, from liability for defamatory statements made by third parties, provided they exercise due care to prevent such publications.
+If a defamatory statement is published online without knowledge of its falsity, the publisher must take reasonable steps to remove it upon receiving notice of its falsehood.
+The bill also clarifies that the continued presence of the statement online after notice constitutes a new publication for the purposes of the statute of limitations, and it establishes a 20-year limit for initiating actions related to such publications.
 The act is set to take effect on July 1, 2025.

 Statutes affected: H 667 Filed: 770.02, 770.04